This post focuses on NDIS family support, specifically:

 Carer Pensions are managed by the Department of Human Services (DHS) who acknowledges that it might be difficult for someone to work if they are a full-time carer of a PWD.

 These payments range from $700-$1,400 a fortnight depending on if you are single or a couple caring for someone.
 This can often help to supplement the income of the carer in order to devote more time to caring for a family member with a disability.

 Family as paid support workers

-Family are generally unpaid and seen as their role as an unpaid informal support worker is seen as a reasonable expectation.
+Family are generally regarded as unpaid informal support workers, this being seen as a reasonable expectation.

 - restrict the person’s choice and control in the implementation of their supports;

 - decrease the person’s capacity to develop independence;

 - heighten the person’s vulnerability to abuse, neglect and exploitation;

 - constitute a perceived and/or actual conflict of interest between the person’s best interests and the income support for the family member;